25 Notable alumni of

 -

 Ayal Adler, is an Israeli composer.
 Active internationally, his works are continuously performed worldwide.
 Serves as Associate Professor in composition and theory at the Jerusalem Academy of Music and Dance.
-Recipient of numerous awards, including: Two Prime- Minister Awards for Composers; Two Acum Prizes (equivalent to ASCAP), and the first prize at the RMN International Composition Competition in London.
-Serves as the Chairman of the Israeli Composers' League.
+Recipient of numerous awards, including: Two Prime- Minister Awards for Composers; Two Acum Prizes (equivalent to ASCAP), and International prizes.
+Serves as the Director of the Israel Composers' League.

 -